amitxv/PC-Tuning/docs/physical-setup.md

     - On some boards, you can enable ``Hidden OC Item`` or ``Hide Item`` if present to unlock BIOS

-    - The easiest approach to take is to change the access levels within the BIOS file using [UEFI-Editor](https://github.com/BoringBoredom/UEFI-Editor#usage-guide) or AMIBCP then flash it.
-However, this is only recommended if you have a method for flashing a stock BIOS in case anything goes wrong (e.g. working USB flashback or a [CH341A](https://www.techinferno.com/index.php?/topic/12230-some-guide-how-to-use-spi-programmer-ch341a) programmer)
+    - The easiest approach to take is to change the access levels within the BIOS file using [UEFI-Editor](https://github.com/BoringBoredom/UEFI-Editor#usage-guide) or AMIBCP then flash it

-    - For changing hidden settings without flashing a modded BIOS, you can start by configuring what is already accessible then use [GRUB](https://github.com/BoringBoredom/UEFI-Editor#how-to-change-hidden-settings-without-flashing-a-modded-bios) or SCEWIN to change the hidden settings.
-Keep in mind things can still go wrong so you should explore methods to recover
+    - For changing hidden settings without flashing a modded BIOS, you can start by configuring what is already accessible then use [GRUB](https://github.com/BoringBoredom/UEFI-Editor#how-to-change-hidden-settings-without-flashing-a-modded-bios) or SCEWIN to change the hidden settings

 - Disable [Hyper-Threading/Simultaneous Multithreading](https://en.wikipedia.org/wiki/Hyper-threading) if you have enough cores for your real-time application.
 This feature is beneficial for highly threaded operations such as encoding, compiling and rendering however using multiple execution threads per core increases contention on processor resources and is a potential [source of system latency and jitter](https://www.intel.com/content/www/us/en/developer/articles/technical/optimizing-computer-applications-for-latency-part-1-configuring-the-hardware.html).
 [Disabling HT/SMT has the additional benefit of doubling (in case of 2-way SMT) the effective L1 and L2 cache available to a thread](https://rigtorp.se/low-latency-guide) and increased overclocking potential due to lower temperatures